tashian/heal.lgbt/content/_index.md

 [Trauma Stewardship](https://www.amazon.com/Trauma-Stewardship-Everyday-Caring-Others/dp/157675944X/ref=sr_1_1?ie=UTF8&qid=1542321862&sr=8-1&keywords=vicarious+trauma)
 [Loving Someone with PTSD](https://www.amazon.com/Loving-Someone-PTSD-Understanding-Connecting/dp/1608827860)
 [Help for the Helper](https://www.amazon.com/Help-Helper-Psychophysiology-Compassion-Professional/dp/039370422X)
+[National Alliance on Mental Illness (NAMI)](https://nami.org/Home) offers free peer-led family support groups for any adult with a loved one who has experienced symptoms of a mental health condition.

 ### Healing from the mind outward
 How to use cognitive approaches like psychotherapy or mindfulness meditation to heal trauma.